smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/mlops-best-practises.md

 ### _Automate machine learning workflows_

 Build consistent, automated pipelines to reduce human error and free up time to focus on the hard problems.
 Pipelines can include human-approval steps for approving models before pushing them to production.

+## Security

+Security and compliance is a shared responsibility policy between AWS and the customer.
+AWS ensures the security “of” the cloud, while the customer is responsible for security “in” the cloud.

+The most common security considerations for building secure data science projects in the cloud touch the areas of access management, compute and network isolation, encryption, governance, and auditability.

+We need deep security and access control capabilities around our data.
+We should restrict access to data-labelling jobs, data-processing scripts, models, inference end-points, and batch prediction jobs.

+We should also implement a data governance strategy that ensures the integrity, security, and availability of our datasets.
+Implement and enforce data lineage, which monitors and tracks the data transformations applied to our training data.
+Ensure data is encrypted at rest and in motion.
+Also, we should enforce regulatory compliance where needed.

+We will discuss best practices to build secure data science and machine learning applications on AWS in more detail in Chapter 12.

+## Reliability

+Reliability refers to the ability of a system to recover from infrastructure or service disruptions, acquire computing resources dynamically to meet demand, and mitigate disruptions such as misconfigurations or transient network issues.

+We should automate change tracking and versioning for our training data.
+This way, we can re-create the exact version of a model in the event of a failure.
+We will build once and use the model artefacts to deploy the model across multiple AWS accounts and environments.

+## Performance Efficiency

+_Performance efficiency_ refers to the efficient use of computing resources to meet requirements and how to maintain that efficiency as demand changes and technologies evolve.

+We should choose the right computer for our machine learning workload.
+For example, we can leverage GPU-based instances to more efficiently train deep learning models using a larger queue depth, higher arithmetic logic units, and increased register counts.

+Know the latency and network bandwidth performance requirements of models, and deploy each model closer to customers, if needed.
+There are situations where we might want to deploy our models “at the edge” to improve performance or comply with data privacy regulations.
+“Deploying at the edge” refers to running the model on the device itself to run the predictions locally.
+We also want to continuously monitor key performance metrics of our model to spot performance deviations early.

+## **Cost Optimization**

+We can optimize cost by leveraging different Amazon EC2 instance pricing options.
+For example, Savings Plans offer significant savings over on-demand instance prices, in exchange for a commitment to use a specific amount of computing power for a given amount of time.
+Savings Plans are a great choice for known/steady state workloads such as stable inference workloads.

+With on-demand instances, we pay for computing capacity by the hour or the second depending on which instances we run.
+On-demand instances are best for new or stateful spiky workloads such as short-term model training jobs.

+Finally, Amazon EC2 Spot Instances allow us to request spare Amazon EC2 compute capacity for up to 90% off the on-demand price.
+Spot Instances can cover flexible, fault-tolerant workloads such as model training jobs that are not time-sensitive.
+Figure 1-2 shows the resulting mix of Savings Plans, on-demand instances, and Spot Instances.

+_Figure 1-2.
+Optimize cost by choosing a mix of Savings Plans, on-demand instances, and Spot Instances._

+With many of the managed services, we can benefit from the “only pay for what you use” model.
+For example, with Amazon SageMaker, we only pay for the time our model trains, or we run our automatic model tuning.
+Start developing models with smaller datasets to iterate more quickly and frugally.
+Once we have a well-performing model, we can scale up to train with the full dataset.
+Another important aspect is to right-size the model training and model hosting instances.

+Many times, model training benefits from GPU acceleration, but model inference might not need the same acceleration.
+In fact, most machine learning workloads are actually predictions.
+While the model may take several hours or days to train, the deployed model likely runs 24 hours a day, 7 days a week across thousands of prediction servers supporting millions of customers.
+We should decide whether our use case requires a 24 × 7 real-time endpoint or a batch transformation on Spot Instances in the evenings.